The Data-Driven Censored Newsvendor Problem: Computational Experiments

 \subsubsection{Algorithm evaluation.}

-{We run 100 replications for each experiment.} To evaluate the algorithms in terms of their additive and relative regret performance we use Monte-Carlo estimation over $10^7$ samples from the true underlying demand distribution $G$. }
+We run 100 replications for each experiment.
+For each replication, we sample the offline dataset $\soff$ according to the above procedure.
+We then compute the relevant regret metric (where $C_G(\cdot)$ is computed via Monte Carlo estimation over $10^7$ samples from the true distribution $G$), and report the average of each metric across all 100 replications.